Pavankumardontha/Greedy/README.md

 12) Boats to Save People : Take the first and last element combination to fill the boat to the maximum capacity
 13) Car pooling
 14) Reduce array size to the half
-15) Group the People Given the Group Size They Belong To
+15) Group the People Given the Group Size They Belong to
+16) Remove duplicate letters